fightlesliefigt/fightlesliefigt.github.io/_pages/about.md

   - /about.html
 ---

-Shanglin is a doctoral researcher with [Klaus-Robert Müller](https://scholar.google.com/citations?user=jplQac8AAAAJ) at the Technical University of Berlin and a Research Associate with [Mitsuo Kawato](https://scholar.google.com/citations?user=lc7OkdAAAAAJ) at ATR Japan.
+<u>Shanglin Li</u> is a doctoral researcher with ... a doctoral researcher with [Klaus-Robert Müller](https://scholar.google.com/citations?user=jplQac8AAAAJ) at the Technical University of Berlin and a Research Associate with [Mitsuo Kawato](https://scholar.google.com/citations?user=lc7OkdAAAAAJ) at ATR Japan.
 Shanglin is dedicated to developing modern machine learning techniques for neuroimaging and quantum chemistry, while keeping interests in generic machine learning topics.
 Shanglin actively collaborates with world-leading labs in machine learning, neural engineering, and molecular dynamics.

 Shanglin's research interests include geometric deep learning, multimodal neuroimaging, brain foundation models, machine learning force fields, molecular dynamics, and material discovery.